mygirl8893/modules/cmake/Help/command/file.rst

 specified, the results will be returned as relative paths to the given path.
 The results will be ordered lexicographically.

-By default ``GLOB`` lists directories - directories are omited in result if ``LIST_DIRECTORIES`` is set to false.
+By default ``GLOB`` lists directories - directories are omitted in result if ``LIST_DIRECTORIES`` is set to false.

 .. note::